astronomer/docs/learn/intro-to-airflow.md

 import CodeBlock from '@theme/CodeBlock';
 import example_astronauts from '!!raw-loader!../code-samples/dags/intro-to-airflow/example_astronauts.py';

 [Apache Airflow](https://airflow.apache.org/) is an open source tool for programmatically authoring, scheduling, and monitoring data pipelines.
-It is downloaded millions of times per month and has a large and active open source community.
+Every month, millions of new and returning users download Airflow and it has a large, active open source community.
 The core principle of Airflow is to define data pipelines as code, allowing for dynamic and scalable workflows.

 This guide offers an introduction to Apache Airflow and its core concepts.
 You'll learn about:

 - The history of Apache Airflow.
 - Why you should use Airflow.
-- Common use cases of Airflow.
+- Common use cases for Airflow.
 - Important Airflow concepts.
 - The components of the Airflow infrastructure.
 - Where to find resources to learn more about Airflow.